 In some records his name is recorded as Griffith, but in the 1911 census his father recorded it as Griffiths.
-Leigh was born in May 1897 at Derby, the son of Thomas and Louisa Amy Griffiths.
+Leigh was born on 16th May 1897 at Derby, the son of Thomas and Louisa Amy Griffiths.
 He joined the Royal Navy in October 1915 aged eighteen, a railway clerk living on the Common, Crich.
 All his postings appear to have been shore-based on HMS Victory.
 He was discharged in 1916 due to valvular disease of the heart; recorded as having “a very good character”.
 Leigh married Edith Mary Shaw at Matlock Bath in February 1919.
 He left the railway service during the 1920s and lived in Leicestershire and the southwest.
 For a time he managed a granite quarry in the Ffestiniog area of Wales.
 He retired to Duffield.

 A newspaper report of his father's death in 1923 shows that the family once lived on Crich Common.

 Derbyshire Courier, 8 February 1919

 On Wednesday, the wedding took place at Matlock Bath Parish Church of Mr Lee Griffiths and Miss Edith Mary Shaw.
 The bride is the eldest daughter of Mr G.W.
 Shaw, of Matlock, and the bridegroom is on the staff of the Mildland Railway Co., at Matlock Bath Station.
 Miss Shaw who was given away by her sister, Miss Doris Shaw, wore a brown coat and skirt, and a cream hat.
 A reception was held at Bates' Restaurant, and the newly-wedded pair afterwards legt for Bournemouth for the honeymoon.

 Derbyshire Times, 24 November 1923